Nabisco Releases Record Player That Uses Oreo Cookies As The Records

-Just in time for the holiday season, Nabisco released a unique invention based on the brand’s popular Oreo cookie–a miniature Oreo cookie record player.
+Just in time for the holiday season, Nabisco released a unique invention based on the brand’s popular Oreo cookie — a miniature Oreo cookie record player.
 Instead of an average record player, though, this one plays music by actually spinning cookies.
 It doesn’t quite sound like a device that would really work, but Oreo fans were impressed to find out that it does.

-The “record” player, called the Oreo Music Box, runs for just $19.99 on Amazon, but the product is currently (and unsurprisingly) sold out, according to NME.
+The “record” player, called the Oreo Music Box, runs for just $19.99 on Amazon — but the product is currently (and unsurprisingly) sold out, according to NME.
 The music box comes included in a collectible tin gift box with other Oreo products, such as original Oreo cookies, White Fudge cookies, and Oreo Thins.

 According to a press release from Nabisco, users just have to simply place an Oreo cookie on the “turntable” (which looks like a simple cardboard box with a record needle attached) and slide the arm into place.
 The box automatically will begin to play eclectic instrumental music.
 What’s even more interesting about the product is that when users remove the cookie, take a bite, and put it back, the box will play something new.